kvintanaka/ConvertToJSON/README.md

 # ConvertToJSON
-Convert a file to JSON Formatted file for easy Serverless Data Manipulation
+Convert a file to JSON Formatted file for easy NoSQL Conversion

 # Functionality
 * Convert table styled format to JSON file